HOW TO START A MOBILE FOOD CART BUSINESS

 Make a list of names you would like to use, then check the internet to make sure they aren’t taken.
-Once you have chosen a name, contact the Florida Department of Fictitious Names and complete a Florida Fictitious Name Form.
+Once you have chosen a name, visit the Florida Department of Fictitious Names to register your name.

 You need to obtain a Federal Employee Identification Number (EIN) from the IRS (Internal Revenue Service) before you can open any business in the United States.
 Also known as a Tax Identification Number, this number is assigned by the IRS to identify businesses operating in the United States.
 You may complete the application online to receive your EIN immediately.

 To open a business in Florida, you need to contact your county tax collector to inquire about collecting tax in the county where your business is located.
 You also need to register your business with the Florida Department of Revenue.
 You may contact both of these offices after getting your EIN.

 You are required to register your mobile food cart with the Department of Motor Vehicles in the same way you would register a trailer.
 To complete your registration, you will need: